tech-acs/pycspro/README.md

 ```

 ### CaseParser
-The CaseParser class is responsible for cutting up raw CSPro cases into tables by using a parsed dictionary (CaseParser).
+The CaseParser class is responsible for cutting up raw CSPro cases into tables by using a parsed dictionary (DictionaryParser).
 It produces a nested dictionary where each record is yet another dictionary.
-The resulting format is well suited to be converted into a Pandas Data Frame by using the from_dict method of pandas DataFrame class.
+The resulting format is well suited to be converted into a Pandas Data Frame by using the from_dict method of the pandas DataFrame class.

 During instantiation, you can also pass in a cutting_mask to the CaseParser class to specify only the columns (items) you are interested in.
 This can be useful when there are a large number of items in a record.
 ```python